daniel-j-h/zindex/README.md

 # ZIndex

-Proof of concept for a very fast cloud-native static spatial index for 2D points based on a Z-Order space filling curve and BIGMIN search space pruning.
+A very fast cloud-native static spatial index for 2D points based on a Z-Order space filling curve and BIGMIN search space pruning.

 - See the `index.py` file for creating the .parquet file from an .osm.pbf file
 - See the `query.py` file as an example for querying the .parquet file